mjbradvica/MediatorBuddy/README.md

 }
 ```

-The standard page only has two methods, one that accepts an Action of type TResponse, typically for queries or gets-and one that accepts a Func of type TResponse and returns an IActionResult, better used for commands or posts.
+The base page only has two methods-one that accepts an Action of type TResponse-typically for queries or GETs,-and another one that accepts a Func of type TResponse and returns an IActionResult, which is better for commands or POSTs.

 ```csharp
 public class MyModel : MediatorBuddyPage